-The digital images of airman certification are the official legal records.
-The FAA maintains Airman certification files in accordance with 36 CFR 1234.30 and 1234.32.
-Once accepted into the AVS Registry, they are cut off annually and destroyed 60 years after the cutoff or when no longer needed to conduct agency business, whichever is later.
+The digital images of airman certification records are the official legal records.
+The FAA maintains airman certification files in accordance with NARA-approved records schedule $\underline{N1-237-06-1}$.
+Once accepted into the AVS Registry, they are cut off annually and destroyed 60 years after the cutoff.